 4. Choose a Policy With a Cash Value Rider That Benefits Your Loved Ones

-In most policies, the life insurance company will absorb the cash value upon your death, and your beneficiary will be paid the policy’s death benefit.
+In most policies, the life insurance company will absorb the cash value upon your death, and your beneficiary will be paid the death benefit.
 To avoid losing the cash value you’ve built over a lifetime, add a rider on your policy that gives the beneficiary both the cash value and face value.

 5. Add a Paid-Up Addition Rider

-Paying just your monthly premiums, it could take you a decade or more to build a significant cash value you can borrow against.
-Adding the paid-up-addition, or PUA, insurance rider to your policy will let you pay more into your cash value so you can grow it faster.
+Paying your monthly premiums could take a decade or more to build a significant cash value you can borrow against.
+Adding the paid-up-addition insurance rider to your policy will let you pay more into your cash value to grow it faster.

 6. Go Ahead and Borrow

-When you’re ready to borrow, your loan will come from the cash value of your policy, which is used as collateral.
+When you’re ready to borrow, your loan will come from your policy’s cash value, which is used as collateral.
 Just call up your insurer and request funding.
 Unlike a traditional loan, there’s no need to explain why you need the money, and the loan won’t affect your credit.
 The loan isn’t recognized by the IRS as income, so it’s tax-free.

 7. Pay Yourself Back

-You will be charged interest, although it’s likely to be lower than interest on a bank loan.
+You will be charged interest, though it’s likely lower than interest on a bank loan.
 Although there are no required monthly payments, you are expected to repay the loan.
 Take as long as you’d like to pay it back — but be aware that borrowing reduces the death benefit until it’s repaid in full.